FieldDB/FieldDB/README.md

 # References
-See [Wiki](https://github.com/mecathcart/Drag-and-Drop-FieldLinguistics/wiki) for References, Software Design Docs and Software Requirements Specification
+See [Wiki](https://github.com/iLanguage/iField/wiki) for References, Similar Software that we investigated, Software Design Docs and Software Requirements Specification

 # Funding
 We have some small funding TBA